Chamilka-sandu/Software-Design-Pattrens/README.md

-# Software-Desihn-Pattrens
+# Software-Design-Pattrens

-Each an every branch describe about singelton, Simple factory, Abstract factory, Decortor and Template pattrens.
+Each an every branch describe examples about singelton, Simple factory, Abstract factory, Decortor and Template pattrens.